python/devguide/triaging.rst

 Type
 ''''
 Describes the type of issue.
+If something does not fit within any specific type then simply do not set it.

+behavior
+    Wrong or unexpected behavior, result, or exception.
+This includes most of the bugs. crash
-If something does not fit within any specific type then simply do not set it.  *"crash"* is for hard crashes of the Python interpreter -- possibly with a core dump or a Windows error box -- and not erroneous exits because of an unhandled exception (the latter fall under the *"behavior"* category).
+    Hard crashes of the Python interpreter -- possibly with a core dump or a Windows error box. compile error
+    Errors reported by the compiler while compiling Python. resource usage
+    Situations where too many resources (e.g. memory) are used. security
+    Issues that might have security implications.
+If you think the issue should not be made public, please report it to security@python.org instead. performance
+    Situations where too much time is necessary to complete the task. feature requests
+    Issues that propose the addition of new functionality, such as new functions, classes, modules, or even new arguments for existing functions.

 Stage
 '''''